ctallum/portfolio/content/honda/index.md

 - tag: Robotics
 ---

+### Summary
-I worked as a robotics intern at Honda Development and Manufacturing of America, specifically at the Alabama Automotive Plant.
-While at Honda, I worked in the Weld 1 department where Honda vehicles are autonomously assembled and welded using several hundred Fanuc robots.
+- Worked as a robotics intern at Honda Manufacturing Alabama Automotive Plant in the robotic welding division

-During my internship, I had the opportunity to see how robotic systems are used within the industrial and automotive industry.
-A few of the projects I worked on during my internship are the following:

-1. Install and train a vision system on a Fanuc spot-weld robot to assist in pick and place operations.
-This vision system is currently in use and helps reduce mispicks.
-This system reduces assembly line downtime, reduces cost, and reduces human injury.
+- Helped install and train a vision system on a Fanuc spot welding robot to assist in pick and place operations
+- Reduced mispicks led to a reduction in assembly line downtime, costs, and human injury

-2. Install and train a vision system to gather data on a Fanuc pick and place robot.
-This data was used to help identify potential problems with the assembly line.
-The data is currently being used to develop countermeasures for inconsistent robot operations.
+- Worked to install and train a vision system to gather data on another Fanuc pick and place robot.
+- Data was used to identify potential problems with line operations and identify source of inconsistent robot operations.

 ---
 ## Final Presentation